 Canon EOS C200/C200B Ergonomics

 I like the front hold with the side grip for ergonomic reasons.
-This size unit and the grip it may be used with make complete sense; they can result in more dynamic photos and the ability to move the camera about a little more.
+This size unit and the grip it may use make complete sense; they can result in more dynamic photos and the ability to move the camera about a little more.
 Perhaps this is because I have a background in still photography.
-For those who would choose to shoot that way, third parties like Vocas have already revealed several really cool shoulder setups.
+Third parties like Vocas have already revealed several cool shoulder setups for those who would choose to shoot that way.

-The Canon viewfinder, which is now the best I’ve used, was the other optional accessory I had.
-Although you can’t use it at the same time as the touchscreen, it is highly useful when installed on the camera, especially for one-man shooters who employ autofocus.
+The Canon viewfinder, now the best I’ve used, was the other optional accessory I had.
+Although you can’t use it simultaneously as the touchscreen, it is beneficial when installed on the camera, especially for one-person shooters who employ autofocus.

 With my arms pulled in and pressed to my eye, it felt wonderfully secure.
-When shooting outdoors in bright sunlight or other challenging conditions, the external finder elevates the quality of the image in the rear viewfinder.
+In addition, when shooting outdoors in bright sunlight or other challenging conditions, the external finder elevates the quality of the image in the rear viewfinder.
 This makes using the camera a complete pleasure.

-Additionally, if you shoulder mount, you now have a complete viewfinder that works with both a 300 and a 700.
+Additionally, if you shoulder mount, you now have a complete viewfinder that works with a 300 and 700.

 Let me start by saying that the mount for the touchscreen is overengineered.
 I get what the designers were going for, but for me, it falls short.

-I have no doubt that outside parties will resolve this fast.
-The CFast card flap was the other; in my opinion, it made removal difficult.
-Apart from that, full-size XLR inputs and strategically placed sockets with easy access felt appropriate.
+I do not doubt that outside parties will resolve this fast.
+The CFast card flap was the other; I think it made removal difficult.
+Full-size XLR inputs and strategically placed sockets with easy access felt appropriate.

-The fact that this camera can shoot RAW internally and has a tiny form factor is what appeals to me about it.
-It is a stripped-down version (referred to as “Light” by Canon) yet it still uses RAW data.
+The fact that this camera can shoot RAW internally and has a tiny form factor appeals to me.
+It is a stripped-down version (referred to as “Light” by Canon), yet it still uses RAW data.

 In my opinion, Canon has always possessed the best color science.
-The C700 I use has one of the nicest looks available; all you need to do is apply a LUT and you’re finished unless you want to go farther, in which case you may do so without significantly degrading the image.
+The C700 I use has one of the most excellent looks available; all you need to do is apply a LUT, and you’re finished unless you want to go farther, in which case you may do so without significantly degrading the image.
 I’ve always taken still photos in RAW format, first with the C500 and now with the C700.

 The opportunity to use a compact, lightweight, all-in-one camera with exceptional image quality, particularly for handheld or gimbal work that can be done on your own if necessary, was lacking for me.